Get instant quote

 How much does it cost to machine Delrin parts?

-Delrin is one of the most machineable plastics, which renders it more expensive than many other plastics, but very much worth the cost.
-And critically, Delrin doesn’t deform or lose its shape when you machine it, and it’s less likely to break thanks to its high rigidity.
+Delrin is among the most machinable plastics, which makes it more expensive than many alternatives but often worth the cost.
+It retains its shape during machining and is less likely to break because of its high rigidity.

 What are the drawbacks of Delrin?